-GNCC has a total of 107 classes to compete in, ranging from the youngest youth groups to the Pro XC1 levels.
+GNCC has a variety of classes to compete in, ranging from the youngest youth groups to the Pro XC1 levels.
 In between, there are various skill level classes, i.e., “A” Expert, “B” Intermediate, and “C” Novice.
 It is important when competing in a skill level class that a rider select the proper class in accordance with their official AMA classification.
 Some riders wrongly assume they can compete in a higher classification locally, then “ride down” at the national level, i.e., race “A” in their local series and “B” at the nationals.
 This is not permitted.

 Riders can check their official AMA classification by visiting the online AMA Race Center.
 The AMA Race Center lists all AMA race results for every rider since 2006.
 Each AMA rider in turn has their own Rider Profile listing their results and designating their official rider classification.
 To view a rider’s profile, go to http://results.americanmotorcyclist.com/, select “Rider” in the drop box, and enter either the rider name or AMA number.
 The Rider Profile will list all AMA results for that rider, their total points accumulated, RPV (Rider Performance Value), and most importantly, their classification.